 How do I apply to the Spring program?

 - Applications for the Spring term program are to be submitted in the previous year’s Fall term (October to December).

 - Applications include:

 - The specific aims/objectives, resume, cover letter with two references, a CV/resume, a copy of an unofficial transcript as well as email contact information of two references.

 - Combine all documents into a single PDF

-Applications are to be submitted electronically using an online form, which will be available when applications are being accepted.
+Applications are to be submitted electronically using an online form, which will be available on the C&O website when applications are being accepted.